alexmkv01/Decision_Trees/README.md

 # Decision Trees
-Repository containing code that implements a decision tree entirely from scratch.
+This repository contains code that implements a decision tree classification algorithm entirely from scratch.